Turning Pointe Dance Center

-For more than 25 years our school has been a leader in dance education.
+For 30 years our school has been a leader in dance education.
 Our reputation for inspiring young people to be the best dancers they can be is one of the primary reasons for our success.

 We believe a teacher’s influence on the future of a student extends far beyond the obvious physical benefits.
 The faculty at TPDC is committed to motivate and challenge every student, whether at the recreational or intensive level.

 Our teaching philosophy is based on instilling passion for dance while nurturing creativity.
 We believe that an education in dance benefits the body, mind and soul.

 From your child's first class to their senior year, TPDC has a class for everyone.
 Our students not only receive quality training and professional performing experience but they develop confidence, self-esteem and self-discipline.
 We encourage teamwork and teach life skills that will help them succeed in other aspects of their lives.
 Students are learning what hard work and determination can accomplish.

 We pledge to give you the finest dance instruction available and are committed to making each dance lesson a positive one.
 Our dedicated and experienced teachers look forward to sharing their passion for dance with your children, the next generation of aspiring young dancers.

 Join us and become a part the TPDC family.

 • Remember – each class depends on all of its members!
 If you withdraw your child from any programs a written notice is required.
 After providing written notice you are not liable for the next month’s tuition.

 • Insufficient registration may require a schedule change, cancellation or condensing of similar classes.
 We apologize in advance for any inconvenience this may cause.

 • Excessive Absenteeism – In fairness to all students, poor attendance may result in your ineligibility to continue with your class and/or participate in recitals.